What Is a Tax Write-Off, and How Does It Work?

 A tax write-off — also known as a tax deduction — is an expense you can subtract from your taxable income.

-With a lower taxable income, you'll end up paying less in taxes.
+A lower taxable income means a smaller tax bill.
 That's why tax deductions are such a powerful financial tool for self-employed people, whose tax bills can be uncomfortably high without them.

 Who can write off expenses?